 - Do take firewood home with you after camping

 Campgrounds often have additional restrictions on the use or movement of firewood and often have firewood available on-site.
 Find out the rules in your area and destination before traveling with firewood.
 When in doubt, buy it where you burn it.

 This summary is accurate to the best of DMF staff abilities as of 1 August 2023.

 West Virginia Resources:

-- West Virginia STOMP, blog July 2013
+- West Virginia STOMP blog, July 2013

-- European Gypsy Moth North America Quarantine Map
+- European Spongy Moth Federal Quarantine Interactive Map

 Do you have a better link for West Virginia?
 Please submit your suggestions at the light bulb below!